RhiaFHunte/RhiaFHunte/README.md

-# 👋🏾 Hi, I’m Rhia – Aspiring Front-End Developer
+# 👋🏾 Hi, I’m Rhia – Aspiring Web Developer

 Welcome to my GitHub!
 I'm currently exploring the world of web development while transitioning from a background in digital content and eCommerce.
 I'm passionate about creating user-friendly, engaging web experiences and excited to keep building on my skills as I grow in this field.